oemden/n8n-Workflow-utility/README.md

 - `-H` Set additional Headers to the command
 - `-O` Output .n3u.env Variables
 - `-m` Add comments to a workflows-changelog.md
+- `-???` Omit backup file when downloading workflows while local file exist ( NEW .env option tto )
+- Assess All options parameters and see if we can do better/simpler less confusing
+- add --parameters to all -p parameters ?
+- handle arch98ives folder path when overriden by paramters (-l -L)

 ### Future Usage Examples